 An important aspect of accountability is information.
 Therefore, it is vital for government offices to be able to create and distribute press releases to share information about their affairs with the public.
 According to the Colorado State University (2020), a press release is a highly efficient and cost-effective tool with which to accomplish goals, such as containing a crisis, announcing coming events, reporting on past events, welcoming new staff members, highlighting awards received, etc.

 The SAAD NPMO-PRCG is writing press releases, which are usually a distribution of interventions, the status of project implementation, social preparation activities, achievements, events, products, and partnerships.

 Table 1 shows that the SAAD Program produced a total of 52 articles and 48 PR photographs (published photos of an event with details and explanation called caption) in 2017.
-The year 2018 has the most number of production with 157 articles and 9 PR photographs, which both circulated online.
-Meanwhile, a total of 78 articles were produced in 2019.
-From January to June 2020, SAAD already made 87 articles, which is over the targeted number of 50 releases as stated in the logical framework of the program.
+In 2018, SAAD published 157 articles and 9 PR photographs, which both circulated online.
+Meanwhile, a total of 79 articles were produced in 2019.
+The year 2020 has the most production with 217 articles, which is over the targeted number of releases as stated in the logical framework of the program.